michaelnunez3902/Homelab-Portfolio/README.md

 ### AD DS Installation
 ![Active Directory Installation](screenshots/active-directory-role-installation.png)

-Active Directory Domain Services installed on Windows Server using PowerShell to enable centralized identity and access management.
+Active Directory Domain Services installed on Windows Server using PowerShell to enable centralized authentication and identity management.

 ---

 ### AD Service Verification
 ![Active Directory NTDS Service Running](screenshots/active-directory-ntds-service-running.png)

-The NTDS service verified as running via PowerShell, confirming a successful AD DS installation.
+The NTDS service verified as running through PowerShell, confirming that Active Directory was installed correctly and is functioning as expected.

 ---

 ### Domain Creation and Verification
 ![Active Directory Domain Details](screenshots/active-directory-domain-created.png)

-Windows Server promoted to a domain controller, with the Active Directory domain created and validated using PowerShell.
+The Windows Server was promoted to a domain controller, and a new Active Directory domain was created and validated using PowerShell.

 ---

 ### AD Object Management (Users, Groups, and OUs)
 ![Active Directory OUs](screenshots/active-directory-ou-structure.png)

-Organizational Units created to logically separate domain controllers and user accounts in a scalable Active Directory structure.
+Organizational Units were created to logically separate domain controllers and user accounts, reflecting how Active Directory is structured in real environments.

 ![Active Directory Groups](screenshots/active-directory-group-membership.png)

-Security groups created and managed using PowerShell, with users assigned to role-based groups to demonstrate RBAC and centralized permission management.
+Security groups were created and managed using PowerShell, with users assigned to role-based groups to demonstrate RBAC and centralized permission management.

 ---

 ### Ubuntu Server Deployment
 ![Ubuntu Server Install](screenshots/Ubuntu%20Server%20Install.png)

-Ubuntu Server LTS deployed as a virtual machine for Linux server administration, service hosting, and command-line management.
+Ubuntu Server LTS deployed as a virtual machine for Linux system administration, service hosting, and command-line management tasks.

 ---

 ### Ubuntu Static IP Configuration
 ![Ubuntu Static IP](screenshots/Ubuntu%20Server%20-%20Static%20IP%20Creation.png)

-A static IP configuration applied to ensure consistent network access, reflecting real-world server environments where predictable addressing is required.
+A static IP configuration applied to ensure consistent and predictable network access, similar to how servers are configured in production environments.

 ---